Cornerstone-OnDemand/modelkit/docs/library/models/validation.md

 ## Model typing

-It is also possible to provide types for a `Model` subclass, such that linters and callers know exactly which `item` type is expected, and what the result of a `Model` call look like.
+It is also possible to provide types for a `Model` subclass, such that linters and callers know exactly which `item` type is expected, and what the result of a `Model` call looks like.

 Types are specified when instantiating the `Model` class: